rania-nasir/Data-Structures-Snippets/README.md

-# LinkedList Snippets
+# Data Structures Snippets

 ## Overview

-Welcome to the LinkedList Snippets!
-This repository serves as a hub for exploring, learning, and sharing code related to linked lists.
+Welcome to the Data Structure Snippets!
+This repository serves as a hub for exploring, learning, and sharing code related to data structures.
 To get started, simply navigate to the relevant folders and explore the code.

 ## Content